NihalMishra01/21-Days-SQL-Challenge/README.md

 </div>

 ---

 ## 📖 About The Challenge

-I'm undertaking the **21-Days SQL Challenge** organized by [**Indian Data Club**](http://indiandataclub.com/) to master SQL from ground zero to advanced level.
+I successfully completed the **21-Days SQL Challenge** organized by [**Indian Data Club**](http://indiandataclub.com/), mastering SQL from ground zero to advanced level.
 This repository is a complete documentation of my daily progress, code solutions, and key learnings.

-> **Mission:** Build production-ready SQL skills through consistent daily practice, real-world datasets, and problem-solving.
+> **Mission Accomplished:** Built production-ready SQL skills through consistent daily practice, real-world datasets, and problem-solving.

 ### 🎯 Challenge Structure